learning-toolbox/viridi/packages/vite-plugin-viridi/README.md

 # ViteJS Viridi Plugin (WIP)

-> A ViteJS plugin to create your own [digital gardens](https://maggieappleton.com/garden-history), [evergreen notes](https://notes.andymatuschak.org/Evergreen_notes), [Zettelkasten](http://luhmann.surge.sh/communicating-with-slip-boxes), and/or [personal knowledge base](https://en.wikipedia.org/wiki/Personal_knowledge_base).
+> A ViteJS plugin to help create your own [digital gardens](https://maggieappleton.com/garden-history), [evergreen notes](https://notes.andymatuschak.org/Evergreen_notes), [Zettelkasten](http://luhmann.surge.sh/communicating-with-slip-boxes), and/or [personal knowledge base](https://en.wikipedia.org/wiki/Personal_knowledge_base).

 ## Introduction

-This package is a ViteJS plugin that parses the markdown files (denoted by the `.md` file extension) located in your project and creates a easily accessible graph of your interconnected notes.
+This package is a [ViteJS](https://vitejs.dev/) plugin that parses the markdown files (denoted by the `.md` file extension) located in your project and creates a easily accessible graph of your interconnected notes.
 One goal is to abstract away file-system importing and parsing/analyzing markdown, so that you can focus on pushing forward what tools for thinking, learning, and creating can do!
 Our other goal is to be as unobtrusive as we can about determining what you use to build your website or web app.
-If you are curious why we chose to use ViteJS as our dev server and build tool please read [here](#).
+If you are curious why we chose to use ViteJS as our dev server and build tool please read [here](#why-vite).

+Getting familiar with Vite will be important, but it should be pretty easy to get up and running!
+We highly recommend reading through the [ViteJS documentation](https://vitejs.dev/guide/).

 ## Installation